-After extraction, we excluded countries, where data was missing on single indicators for the whole observation period (Austria, Canada, Chile, Greece, Hungary, Iceland, Italy, Lithuania, Mexico, Portugal and Turkey) leading to an analysis sample of N=25 countries.
-To handle missing values within quantitative indicators we conducted a three-step process: First, we estimated a multiple imputed chained equation (MICE) regression model using predictive mean matching (PMM) for 20 cycles.
-Following the findings and recommendations of (White et al., 2011; Kleinke et al., 2011), we imputed missing mean values of indicators by predictive mean matching of the next neighbor, here the next year.
-If for example the value was missing in 2105 for a specific country, we estimated the model with the full information from 2014 and aggregated the values of 20 cycles to yearly mean.
-Second, we aggregated imputed data to the yearly-mean of the specific indicator if the true value was missing.
-Finally, we calculated an overall mean of the observation period between 2014-2016 for our analysis (Table 5, Online Appendix).
+After extraction, we exclude countries from the 36 OECD country sample, where data is missing on single indicators for the whole observation period (Austria, Canada, Chile, Greece, Hungary, Iceland, Italy, Lithuania, Mexico, Portugal, and Turkey) leading to an analysis sample of N=25 countries.
+To handle missing values within quantitative indicators we conduct a three-step process: First, we estimate a multiple imputed chained equation (MICE) regression model using predictive mean matching (PMM) for 20 cycles.
+Following the findings and recommendations of (White et al., 2011; Kleinke et al., 2011), we impute missing mean values of indicators by predictive mean matching of the next neighbor, here the next year.
+If for example the value is missing for 2105 for a specific country, we estimate the model with the full information from 2014 and aggregated the values of 20 cycles to yearly mean.
+Second, we aggregate imputed data to the yearly-mean of the specific indicator if the true value is missing.
+Finally, we calculate an overall mean of the observation period between 2014-2016 for our analysis (see Table 5 in the Appendix).

 Cluster analysis

-Cluster analysis is the standard method in welfare state typologies (Jensen, 2008; Reibling, 2010; Wendt, 2014) as well as in LTC typologies (Halásková et al., 2017; Kautto, 2002; Kraus et al., 2010; Saraceno and Keck, 2010) for classifying and developing system types.
-The innovative approach by Reibling et al. (2019), where the authors utilize multiple cluster analyses within the same methodological framework has several advantages compared to classical approaches that often lack accepted standards and statistical rules (Fonseca, 2013).
-Since researchers must make technical decisions that potentially shift findings in different ways of interpretation, a single cluster analysis is not appropriate for classifying such complex long-term care systems.
-The flexibility of the multi-cluster-analysis proposed by (Reibling et al., 2019: 615), however allows to combine results from different specifications “using the variability across those results as measure of confidence about the membership of two observations in one cluster” increasing reliability of the method itself.
+Cluster analysis is the standard method in welfare state typologies (Jensen, 2008; xxx, xxx), healthcare system typologies (Reibling, 2010; Wendt, 2009, 2014) and LTC typologies (Halásková et al., 2017; Kautto, 2002; Kraus et al., 2010; Saraceno and Keck, 2010) to classify and develop system types.
+The innovative approach with multiple cluster analyses within the same methodological framework (Reibling et al., 2019) has several advantages compared to classical approaches that often lack accepted standards and statistical rules (Fonseca, 2013).
+Since researchers must make technical decisions that potentially shift findings in different ways of interpretation, a single cluster analysis is not appropriate for classifying complex long-term care systems.
+The flexibility of the multi-cluster-analysis allows to combine results from different specifications “using the variability across those results as measure of confidence about the membership of two observations in one cluster” (Reibling et al., 2019: 615) increasing reliability of the method itself.

 Following the proposed framework we specified cluster analysis in Stata 16 with either z- and range-standardized variables, used Gower and squared Euclidian distance as measures of dissimilarity in both, a k-means partitioning analysis as well as a agglomerative cluster analysis with average and Wards algorithms as linkage methods and selected the first and second-best result determined by stopping rules of Calinski-Harabasz and Duda/Hart and Dendrogramms for each of the 24 separate cluster analysis.

 Findings from 8 k-means and 16 hierarchical cluster analysis results went equally in the calculation on how often each country was in the same cluster with every other country.
-To classify as full membership within this network of long-term-care systems, a connection between two countries must show up in ≥ 66% of all cluster analysis and a country needs to have these strong ties with at least half of all countries in the cluster.
-A partial membership is defined as a connection of two countries in ≥ 50% of cluster analysis.
+To classify as full membership within this network of long-term-care systems, a connection between two countries must show up in ≥ 66% of all cluster analyses and a country needs to have such strong ties with at least half of all countries in the cluster.
+A partial membership is defined as a connection of two countries in ≥ 50% of cluster analyses.
 We present one cluster solution which is based on the full membership rule and one cluster solution which also integrates the partial memberships into the solution.
-We mapped the cluster solution by a network graph, which was modelled by UNICNET6/Netdraw.
-The graph thereby not only visualizes groups of countries and how likely it is that two countries belong to a similar LTC system type.
-Rather it displays the internal consistency of LTC systems allowing for an in-depth analysis of the composition of clusters.
+We map the cluster solution by a network graph modelled by UNICNET6/Netdraw.
+The graph visualizes groups of countries and how likely it is that two countries belong to a similar LTC system type.
+Furthermore, it displays the internal consistency of LTC systems allowing for an in-depth analysis of the composition of clusters.

-Results – 1272 words
+Analysis